 Download 2019 Chiang Mai Sixes Logo (PDF)

-Five tournament trophies are contested at the Chiang Mai Sixes, namely: Cup, Bromley Shield, Bowl, Plate and Spoon.
-This accommodates a generally high class of cricket competing for the Sixes' Cup and Shield, to a good average standard at Bowl and Plate level, and a ’social cricketer' standard in the Spoon competition.
+Six tournament trophies are contested at the Chiang Mai Sixes, namely: Cup, Bromley Shield, Bowl, Plate, Spoon and Ladies’ Challenge Cup.
+This accommodates a generally high class of cricket competing for the Cup and Shield, to a good average standard at Bowl and Plate level, and a social cricketer standard in the Spoon competition.

 The exact tournament format depends on the final number of teams entered.
 In general, play occurs in four phases: round one, round two, and semi-finals and finals.
 In round one, teams play round-robin matches in their assigned group; results in each group determine the group placement in round two.
 In round two, teams again play in a round-robin format with the winners and runners-up proceeding to the semi-finals.
 The semi-finals and finals are played on a knockout basis.